alexei-led/aws-mcp-server/README.md

 For a complete list of available commands, run `make help`.

-### Code Coverage

-The project includes configuration for [Codecov](https://codecov.io) to track code coverage metrics.
-The configuration is in the `codecov.yml` file, which:

-- Sets a target coverage threshold of 80%
-- Excludes test files, setup files, and documentation from coverage reports
-- Configures PR comments and status checks

-Coverage reports are automatically generated during CI/CD runs and uploaded to Codecov.

 ### Integration Testing

 Integration tests verify AWS MCP Server works correctly with actual AWS resources.
 To run them: